kvassAI/slate/source/includes/_intro.md

 There are 3 ways of getting models by tags:

-- Get all models that contain the tag(s) in their list of tags.
+- Get all models that contain a specific tag.

 *Code: `?tags=tag_1`*